docker/docs/content/security/for-admins/hardened-desktop/enhanced-container-isolation/config.md

 because the image digest of the disallowed image won't match that of the allowed ones in the repository.

-### Docker Socket Mount Permissions for Derived Images
+### Docker Socket Mount Permissions for derived images

 > [!NOTE]
 >
-> * This feature is available with Docker Desktop version 4.34 (and later).
+> * This feature is available with Docker Desktop version 4.34 and later.

 As described in the prior section, admins can configure the list of container images that are allowed to mount the Docker socket via the `imageList`.